Skip to main content

 Does this work with Vault running in Kubernetes?

 Yes.
-Set targets to the Vault service DNS (e.g., vault-active.vault.svc.cluster.local:8200).
-Use a Kubernetes secret to inject VAULT_TOKEN.
-The Collector can run as a sidecar or DaemonSet.
-Target the -active service to ensure scraping the leader.
+Set targets to the active-service DNS (e.g., vault-active.vault.svc.cluster.local:8200) so the scrape always hits the leader, and inject VAULT_TOKEN from a Kubernetes secret.
+The Collector can run as a sidecar or a Deployment.

 How do I monitor a Vault HA cluster?

-Only the active node serves metrics at /v1/sys/metrics.
-Point the Collector at the active service endpoint.
-For Vault Enterprise with performance standbys, each standby can optionally expose its own metrics:
+Only the active node serves metrics at /v1/sys/metrics, so point the Collector at the active service endpoint and use vault_core_active (1 = leader) to confirm which node it is.
+For Vault Enterprise with performance standbys, each standby can optionally expose its own metrics.

 Why do additional metrics appear after enabling secrets engines?

-Vault dynamically generates metrics for active secrets engines, auth methods, and audit devices.
-A production instance with multiple backends emits significantly more metrics than a fresh dev server.
-Use metric_relabel_configs to control volume.
+Vault generates metrics dynamically per active secrets engine, auth method, and audit device.
+A production instance with multiple backends emits more series - notably the per-mount vault_route_* family, which carries the mount path - than a fresh dev server.

 What does vault_barrier_estimated_encryptions indicate?

-This counter tracks the estimated number of barrier encryption operations since the last rekey.
-Monitor this for compliance requirements that mandate periodic rekeying after a threshold of encryption operations.
+It tracks the estimated number of barrier encryption operations since the last rekey.
+Watch it for compliance requirements that mandate periodic rekeying after a threshold of encryption operations.

 What's Next?

-• Monitor More Components: Add monitoring for Consul, etcd, and other components
+• Monitor More Components: Add monitoring for Consul, Nomad, and other components.

 Was this page helpful?